lucapescatore88/SearchEngine/README.md

 Assignment for Data Scientist position at Pictet.
 A search engine that will tell you if somebody is rich and famous or poor and miserable.

-A presentation about how all this work is under development [at this link](https://cernbox.cern.ch/index.php/s/1gHOr0MYm3FGNFL).
+A presentation about how all this works is under development [at this link](https://cernbox.cern.ch/index.php/s/1gHOr0MYm3FGNFL) (low resolution).

 ## Installation